 After two decades of working in IT, I can easily recite the history of telecommuting to anyone that asks me.
 But what do you need to know for your business needs when it comes to remote access?
 You need to know that the connection between your work network and your laptop or home computer needs to be secure.
 As soon as companies like Microsoft and GoToMyPC figured out how to connect remotely, hackers began to figure out how to hack into these connections.
 When you hire me to create remote work solutions, these connections will be secure.

 Often creating a secure remote connection means setting up a VPN tunnel between your office network and all the computers that are granted access to this network.
 A VPN is a Virtual Private Network: your information travels back and forth through a safe, secure tunnel through the internet.
-Some of my customers are still best served by using their Microsoft small business server as a portal, along with a VPN, for their remote access needs.
+Some of my customers are still best served by using their Microsoft Remote Desktop Gateway server as a portal, along with a VPN, for their remote access needs.
 Of course, there are more remote access solutions I could describe here, including solutions that involve a server on the Cloud.
 But your time is best served when you explain your specific telecommuting needs to me during a meeting.
-I can look at your business’ telecommuting needs and figure out what system will work best for you.
+I can look at what your business’ telecommuting needs and figure out what system will work best for you.
 It’s my job to make sure you can work anywhere, from Orcas Island to Katmandu.